 Complexity, accuracy and fluency (CAF) have been regarded as three general aspects of oral output which are commonly agreed to be effective measurements for oral performance (Geng & Ferguson, 2013; Lambert & Kormos, 2014; Malicka & Levkina, 2012; Révész et al., 2014; Skehan, 1996).
 Therefore, CAF are three main analytical foci of this study.
 The complexity of language use was measured for syntactic complexity and lexical richness.
 T-unit, a main clause plus any subordinating clauses (Hunt, 1970), was the analytical unit because narrative oral discourse, which has no interruption from interlocutors, is similar to written discourse.
 The average number of words per T-unit and number of clauses per T-unit, which are adopted in TBL studies (Iwashita, 2010; Kuiken & Vedder, 2012), was chosen to measure syntactic complexity.
-The former measure was calculated by dividing the total number of words by the total number of clauses by the total number of measure for the total number of the total number of clauses by the total number of th
+The former measure was calculated by dividing the total number of words by the total number of T-units.
+Number of clauses per T-unit was calculated by dividing the total number of clauses by the total number of T-units.